RohanBongane/task-2-phishing-analysis/READme.md

 Task 2: Phishing Email Analysis

 Objective:
-Analyze a suspicious email to identify signs of phishing and improve awareness of how attackers trick users through social engineering.
+Analyze a suspicious email to identify signs of phishing and improve awareness of how attackers trick users through social engineering.ok

 Tools Used:
 - Free phishing email sample (inspired by a real-world Amazon phishing scam)